RolandChristensen/developer-journal/_drafts/github-projects.md

 7. Click "Create Project" button

 ## Kanban Divergence
 Kanban is Japanese for "Visual Signal"

-Kanban lets you see your work clearly so the team can all stay on the same page.
+Kanban lets you see your work clearly so you and the team can all stay on the same page.

 Bare necessities:
 * Kanban Board